 The National Constitution Center, located on Philadelphia’s Independence Mall, is the first museum in the world devoted to dramatically telling the story of The United States Constitution from Revolutionary times to the present through more than 100 interactive and multimedia exhibits, film, photographs, text, sculpture and artifacts.
 Be sure to walk through Signers’ Hall with its life-size statues including Benjamin Franklin and George Washington.
 Watch Freedom Rising which brings to life the historical context of The Constitution and its impact on our lives today.
 Take the Presidential Oath-of-Office and vote for your favorite President of all-time.

-To book your school field trip, please contact us:
+To book your group tour, please contact us:

 Note: Standard outdoor walking journey provides a broad overview of Independence Park and does not include admission into sites.
 Custom tours with admission into sites can be arranged for additional fees.